Frederick Tavaré

-Frederick Tavaré (1810-1868) was an English landscape painter who specialised in watercolours.
+Frederick Tavaré (1810 – 17 June 1868) was an English landscape painter who specialised in watercolours.

 He was the father of F. L. Tavaré, also an artist, and a cousin of the poet Charles Swain.

 Early life

 Frederick Lawrence Tavaré was born in 1810 in Manchester, England, to Charles Tavaré and Catherine Owens; his birth date is unknown but he was baptised in September.

-Charles Tavaré was born into a family with French ancestry in Amsterdam's Sephardic Jewish community in 1771; he anglicised his name from Nünes de Tavarez to Tavaré when he emigrated to the United Kingdom in 1791.
-A student of the University of Göttingen, he found success co-founding and operating a series of dye and bleach works—first with Roger Smith in Pendleton until 1813 (where Frederick was likely born), and then with George Horrocks in New Islington next to the docks at the confluence of the Ashton and Rochdale Canals, where several streets of houses were constructed for his workers (and where his name survives today on Tavery Close).
-He also established his own chapbook publisher, did literary translation as a hobby—he could read and write 12 languages, and speak nine—and taught languages at the Manchester Mechanics' Institute.
+Tavaré's father, Charles Tavaré, was born into a family with French ancestry in Amsterdam's Sephardic Jewish community in 1771; he anglicised his name from Nünes de Tavarez to Tavaré when he emigrated to the United Kingdom in 1791.
+A student of the University of Göttingen, he found success co-founding and operating a series of dye and bleach works.
+He also established his own chapbook publisher, did literary translation as a hobby—he could read and write twelve languages, and speak nine—and taught languages at the Manchester Mechanics' Institute.

-Charles Tavaré's sister, Caroline, was the mother of Charles Swain, making Swain and Frederick Tavaré first cousins.
+Tavaré's aunt, Caroline, was the mother of poet Charles Swain, making Swain and Frederick Tavaré first cousins.
 Swain's father died when he was six, and Charles took in his sister and nephew, raising the boy as if he was his own son and later employing him as a bookkeeper.
 He had an immense influence on Swain, who dedicated an 1827 book of poems to him.
-Swain and his uncle also co-founded engraving and machining businesses together in the 1820s before Swain fully committed himself to literature.
-However, Charles Tavaré's businesses faltered in the late 1820s, and in 1832 he was declared bankrupt.
-He died three years later; Swain wrote the inscription for his headstone: "If learning, talent, virtue claim a tear / Long will thy worth be mourned and honoured here."

 The influence of his father and cousin meant Frederick Tavaré grew up surrounded by creative figures.
 Charles Swain's engraving business was near to The Sun Inn on Long Mill Gate, which was the city's main meeting house for industrialising Manchester's nascent community of artists, writers, and other intellectuals (including both Swain and Tavaré).
 It was renamed Poets' Corner in the mid-19th century to honour its most famous clientele, the Sun Inn Group (also known as "The Manchester Poets"), a group of working class poets which included figures such as John Critchley Prince, Samuel Bamford, Isabella and George Linnaeus Banks, Ben Brierley, and John Bolton Rogerson.
 Henry Liverseege and his family—including Henry's brother-in-law, Alfred Gomersal Vickers—were also neighbours and close friends of the Tavarés during Frederick's childhood.